 The HBO series Game of Thrones reigns supreme today, but society’s greater acceptance of fantasy storytelling really began back in 2001, when Hollywood’s cinematic adaptation of J.R.R Tolkien’s fantasy epic, The Lord of The Rings, first hit theatres.
 Reading, discussing and debating about Tolkien’s work was essentially uncool previously to the films, but Hollywood’s take on Tolkien dramatically altered pop culture – 3 extraordinary films and 17 Academy Awards later.

 3 – Wearable Electronics

 The wearable calculator was once the perfect way to identify a nerd, but now wearable tech seems to be everywhere.
-Modern electronics evolved to offer numerous ways to enrich users’ lives through wearing technology, and the tech industry took notice.
+Modern electronics evolved to offer numerous ways to enrich users’ lives by wearing technology, and the tech industry took notice.
 Business experts expect this market to triple over the ten years following 2015 calculations, which would make wearable electronics a $74 billion market by 2025.
 Gartner, Inc. estimated that smartwatches alone would generate over $28 billion in revenue by the end of 2016.

 2 – Instant Messaging

 The granddaddy of text messaging came in the form of IRC client-server software, which evolved into networks where people could communicate through servers all around the world.
-By the mid-90’s, while the “cool crowd” went out to socialize, the geeks would stay home and chat with other people through these new avenues of communication (often while trading funny cat pictures, of course).
-But not only is connecting in this way fashionable, it’s pretty much the preferred means of reaching out to someone in our day and age.
+By the mid-’90s, while the “cool crowd” went out to socialize, the geeks would stay home and chat with other people through these new avenues of communication (often while trading funny cat pictures, of course).
+But not only is connecting in this way fashionable, but it’s also pretty much the preferred means of reaching out to someone in our day and age.

 1 – Graphic Novels